Resources for Study Participants

 Video | Baby Stool Collection

-In this video, you will learn how to package the Baby Stool Collection.
+In this video, you will learn how to collect and package the baby stool sample.

 Learn how you will use the provided kit including sample collecting tubes with caps and long swabs, you will collect the sample, and place it in biohazard bag to prep it for shipping.